Hasso von Wedel (aviator)

-Oberleutnant Hasso von Wedel (12 May 1893–1945) IC began his career as a World War I flying ace credited with five aerial victories.
+Oberleutnant Bernhard Rudolf Hasso von Wedel (12 May 1893–1945) IC began his career as a World War I flying ace credited with five aerial victories.
 He served as a fighter pilot during World War II; in the Battle of Britain, after a spell as a prisoner of war, he was repatriated and fought in the Battle of Berlin.

 Prewar life

 Hasso von Wedel was born in Vogelsang on 12 May 1893.
 On 22 March 1912, he enlisted as a cadet in the 11th Dragoon Regiment.

 World War I service

 Once the war began, Wedel transferred to aviation duty.
 He trained as an aerial observer in November 1915.
 Once trained, he served in reconnaissance aircraft until May 1917 in a series of artillery spotting squadrons.
 During this spell, on 22 September 1916, he was credited with downing an enemy aircraft.